 • Use double quotes " " if a test value contains a comma, e.g.: AB-123,{n}23.53,"Test, value"

-Each Parameter will appear as a column in the Preview grid, making it easy to check whether the Function is returning the expected result.
+Each parameter will appear as a column in the Preview grid, making it easy to check whether the Function is returning the expected result.